-In order to achieve the above-mentioned Outputs, the global objective of this call for proposal is to rehabilitate - and build capacity to operate - basic service facilities, in line with Output 2, 3 and 4 of this Programme, as outlined above.
+In order to achieve the above-mentioned Outputs, the global objective of this call for proposal is to rehabilitate - and build capacity to operate - basic service facilities in the health sector, in line with Output 2, 3 and 4 of this Programme, as outlined above.

-The specific objectives of this call for proposals are:
+The specific objectives of this Call for Proposals (CfP) are:

-- (i) health care facilities upgraded in the municipalities of Janzur, Zawiya, Zwara and Ghat/Tahala through supply of equipment and rehabilitation/maintenance works; - (ii) relevant service providers' personnel capacity built in the management, operation and maintenance of the upgraded health care facilities, including the provided equipment; - (iii) awareness raised among the target population on inclusive access to health services.
+- (i) basic service facilities upgraded in the municipalities listed below through supply of equipment and rehabilitation/maintenance works; - (ii) relevant service providers' personnel capacity built in the management, operation and maintenance of the upgraded facilities, including the provided equipment; - (iii) awareness raised among the target population on inclusive access to services.